 "In you shall all Israel bless saying God make you as Ephraim and Manasseh."

 After we have engaged our mouth to praise (Judah), our actions are geared to serve (Issachar).
-Our thoughts are also made to abide in Him (Zebulun), fixing our eyes upon Him (Reuben), listening and obeying Him (Simeon/Levi), and defeated our enemies (Gad).
+Our thoughts are also made to abide in Him (Zebulun) as we fix our eyes upon Jesus (Reuben).
+As we have listened and obeyed Him (Simeon/Levi), He has defeated our enemies (Gad).
 We are now in a position to bear fruit (Ephraim).
-After producing fruit, it causes us to forget our previous pain (Manasseh).
+Producing fruit causes us to forget our previous pain (Manasseh).
 Our lives, thoughts, ways, and attitudes are now superimposing over the old life thoughts, methods, attitudes, and behaviors, just like recording over an old cassette tape.
 New habits become formed.

 Every valley shall be exalted And every mountain and hill brought low; The crooked places shall be made straight And the rough places smooth . . .

 Premature babies' brains are smooth when they are born.
 They develop grooves as they grow, learn, and begin to make associations with various things, relationships, and experiences.
 This process continues throughout our lives.
 Our brains start to make valleys or grooves and mountains formed by thought patterns.
 These can be for good or for evil.
 God says that he will correct the places that aren't right and remap our minds.